 Today’s business environment is often the last choice for a productive Board or departmental meeting or to organise a corporate occasion - whether a dinner, luncheon, special meeting, seminar, convention or exhibition.
 For companies needing the seclusion of a country location there can be few more elegant facilities.

 Up to 200 guests can be received in the Entrance Hall, Saloon and Sculpture Gallery from where there is a choice of directions.
 The doors onto the terrace lead to the West Lawn where a marquee would be a short stroll from the lakeside gardens.
 Or up to 80 guests can enjoy a silver service Wedding Breakfast in the Queen Anne Room where Capesthorne offers excellence in cuisine, professional service and personal attention to detail.

-Celebrations at Capesthorne can be as small as a family picnic or as large as a major music concert for thousands of people.
-In 2010 they created the Capesthorne Pavilion - a state of the art structure accommodating up to 500 guests.
+Celebrations at Capesthorne can be as small as a family outing or as large as a major music concert for thousands of people.
+In 2013 a new 50 pitch caravan park opened with state of the art shower and laundry facilities achieving an AA 4 penant rating.

 - 1st April - 31st October: Sundays, Mondays & Bank Holidays, 1.30 - 4 pm.
 (Last admission 3.30 pm)

 Gardens & Chapel: